rccyx/pr-summarizer/README.md

           exclude: "*.min.js,*.map" # Files to exclude from analysis
           max_files: "50" # Maximum number of files to analyze
           owner: "bot" # Who should own the summary: 'bot' or 'author'
+          override_summary: "true" # Whether to override existing summary or append
 ```

 ## Configuration Options